 Kaka was the perfect attacking midfielder and thoroughly dominated the era before a certain duo began to re-write the book.
-His effortless approach won him plenty of admirers with a number of standout performances in 2007 earning him the coveted Ballon d’Or.
+His effortless approach won him plenty of admirers with several standout performances in 2007 earning him the coveted Ballon d’Or.

 He saw first-hand, as member of Brazil’s squad at the 2002 World Cup, what the championship meant to his countrymen and though he never came close to winning it during his peak years Kaka nonetheless is truly his nation’s last classic trequartista.

-So far, across 96 senior international appearances he’s bagged 60 goals, which is astounding when you consider only Ronaldo (62) and Pele (77) are in front of him in the all-time list.
+So far, across 103 senior international appearances, he’s bagged 64 goals, which is astounding when you consider only Pele (77) is in front of him in the all-time list.

 However, this is as high as Neymar will rank, that’s partly due to one small reason.
-Unlike the players above him he’s yet to have a standout tournament performance.
-Who knows maybe that will come at this summer’s Copa America.
-If so, the re-evaluation of this list will be interesting.
+Unlike the players above him, he’s yet to have a standout tournament performance — he even sat out Brazil’s 2019 Copa America win.

 He’d terrify opposition defenders and had a wicked cross on him.
 And let’s not get started on his incredible shooting ability.
-Across a stretch of time Rivaldo was unplayable.
+Across a period Rivaldo was unplayable.